-Did you place a bet on the Super Bowl or recently pick up a lottery ticket?
+Did you place your bets in a March Madness office pool?
 Don't feel guilty.
 Gambling is inevitable.

 That was the determination in 1976 of the Commission on the Review of the National Policy Toward Gambling, which spent three years studying gambling in the United States.

 "No matter what is said or done by advocates or opponents of gambling in all its various forms, it is an activity that is practiced, or tacitly endorsed, by a substantial majority of Americans," the report noted almost 40 years ago.